 South Korea

 Its big, beautiful neighbour Japan might sweep up most of the crowds, but South Korea has just as much to offer.
-With a history that can be traced back 700,000 years, this is a land where the modern and ancient worlds coexist.
+With a history that can be traced back 700,000 years, this is a land where the modern and ancient world coexist.
 Futuristic skyscrapers and historic temples sit side by side, and slick malls and buzzing karaoke bars are just a short stroll from old alleyways and historic street markets.

 Neon-lit Seoul pulses with energy, while coastal Busan has some of South Korea’s best cuisine, as well as gorgeous mountains and beaches.
 History buffs will love exploring ancient Gyeongju, which was once the fourth-largest city in the world, while Seoraksan National Park has the best hiking trails in the country.
 And idyllic Boseong is the green tea capital of Korea and the perfect place to kick back and relax.